-- 1. If the complainant is not the parent or guardian, the parents/guardians of alleged victim shall be notified of the reported conduct by phone or in person prior to the end of the school day upon which the conduct was reported.
-The principal or his/her designee shall promptly and fully investigate allegations of harassment, intimidation, bullying cyberbullying.
-The principal or building level administrator will revisit substantiated incidents and all follow-up efforts conducted will be appropriately documented. - 2.
-After a complete investigation, if the allegations are substantiated, immediate and appropriate corrective or disciplinary action shall be initiated pursuant to the Shelby County Board of Education's Discipline Policy if the offender is a student.
-A substantiated charge against an employee may subject such employee to disciplinary action up to and including termination.
+- 1. If a complainant is not the parent or guardian, the parents/guardians of alleged victim shall be notified of the reported conduct by phone or in person immediately.
+The principal or his/her designee shall promptly initiate an investigation within 48 hours of receiving a complaint of harassment, intimidation, bullying, or cyberbullying.
+The Principal or his/her designee shall complete the investigation and initiate an appropriate intervention as soon as possible, but no later than within 20 calendar days from receipt of the report, unless the need for more time is appropriately documented. - After a complete investigation, if the allegations are substantiated, immediate and appropriate corrective or disciplinary action shall be initiated pursuant to the Shelby County Board of Education's Discipline Policy if the offender is a student.
+A substantiated charge against an employee may subject such employee to disciplinary action up to and including termination. - 3.
 The principal or his/her designee will meet with and advise the complainant and their parent/guardian regarding the findings, and whether corrective measures, and/or disciplinary actions were taken.
-The investigation and response to the complainant will be completed within twenty (20) school days.
+The investigation and response to the complainant will be completed within twenty (20) school days. - 4.
 A substantiated charge against a student may result in corrective or disciplinary action up to and including expulsion.

 Additionally, under state law, behavior constituting cyber-bullying may be prosecuted as a delinquent act.